Computer Simulations: Definition, Examples, Uses

 Although computer simulations are typically used to test potential real-world scenarios, they can be more theoretical too.
 In 2016, scientists at Argonne National Laboratory near Chicago, Illinois concluded that it would take only a couple of months for zombies to overrun the city and wipe out its population.

-Zombies aren’t real, but infectious diseases are.
-Macal and his co-researchers wanted to predict how more plausible infectious diseases might spread, and to determine the most effective methods of intervention and policy action.
+Pivoting back to reality, Macal and his co-researchers wanted to predict how more plausible infectious diseases might spread and determine the most effective methods for intervention and policy action.
 Their research relied on what’s called agent-based computer modeling and simulation.
 This method has allowed researchers in all types of academic disciplines and commercial industries to figure out how things (equipment, viruses, etc.) would function or act in certain environments without having to physically replicate those conditions.
-In the case of Macal and his cohorts, that means no humans living — or undead — were harmed in the course of their work.

 How Do Computer Simulations Work?

 “We’re not interested in simply extrapolating into the future,” Macal said.
-“We’re interested in looking at all the uncertainties as well as different parameters that characterize the model, and doing thousands or millions of simulations of all the different possibilities and trying to understand which interventions would be most robust.
-And this is where high-performance computing comes in.”
+“We’re interested in looking at all the uncertainties as well as different parameters that characterize the model, and doing thousands or millions of simulations of all the different possibilities and trying to understand which interventions would be most robust.”

 Which is to say, the simulations are much broader, and therefore even more realistic — at least from a hypothetical perspective.